betexcr/currijobs/config/feature-flags.md

 # CurriJobs Feature Flags Configuration

 ## Overview
 The app uses a comprehensive feature flag system that can be controlled via environment variables.
-This allows easy switching between demo and production modes.
+The app is now **PRODUCTION-READY** with real Supabase integration.

 ## Environment Variables